lensapp/lens/docs/extensions/guides/renderer-extension.md

 The `upgrade()` method in the example above is implemented by simply invoking the `install()` method.
 Depending on the feature to be supported by an extension, upgrading may require additional and/or different steps.

-The `uninstall()` method is implemented in the example above by utilizing the [`K8sApi`](tbd) provided by Lens to simply delete the `example-pod` pod applied by the `install()` method.
+The `uninstall()` method is implemented in the example above by utilising the [`K8sApi`](tbd) provided by Lens to simply delete the `example-pod` pod applied by the `install()` method.

 The `updateStatus()` method is implemented above by using the [`K8sApi`](tbd) as well, this time to get information from the `example-pod` pod, in particular to determine if it is installed, what version is associated with it, and if it can be upgraded.
 How the status is updated for a specific cluster feature is up to the implementation.

 ### `appPreferences`